myronschippers/todo-list-react-tutorial/README.md

     ReactDOM.render(<Provider store={store}><App /></Provider>, document.getElementById('root'));
     ```

+    > Note: The `<Provider>` component must always be supplied a redux store via the store attribute on the component element.

-#### Creating and Using Reducers
+#### 2.1.2 - Reducers, Creation and Usage

-1. create the first reducer to store the Daily Todo data
+1. create a new reducer file `dailyTodos.reducer.js` in the `./src/redux/reducers/` directory:

     ```JS
     const sampleList = [